RaphaelIT7/gmod-holylib/README.md

 `virtual void OnLuaShutdown( GarrysMod::Lua::ILuaInterface* LUA )`

 ## sourcetv
 This module plans to add a new `sourcetv` library and a new class `HLTVPlayer` will allow a SourceTV client to send net messages to the server.

-## stringtable
-This module plans to add a new library called `stringtable` later on, which will contain all functions to handle stringtables,
-and it will a hook for when the stringtables are created, since they are created while Lua was already loaded.

-### Functions

-#### (int or table) stringtable.GetSize(string tablename)
-string name(optional) - The stringtable to get the size of.
-Returns nil if the stringtable wasn't found.

 # Things planned to add:
 https://github.com/Facepunch/garrysmod-requests/issues/1884